 One last NPS advantage worth mentioning is that these surveys tend to get a higher response rate.
-While the average survey has a response rate of just over 3 percent, NPS surveys regularly earn response rates in the 20 to 40% range.
-It’s usually due to there being just one question, and because a numerical scale makes it easy for respondents to offer quick feedback since they don’t have to read additional text.
+While the average survey has a response rate of just over 3 percent, NPS surveys regularly earn response rates in the 10 to 30% range.
+It’s usually due to having just one question, and because a numerical scale makes it easy for respondents to offer quick feedback since they don’t have to read any additional text.

 And that much-higher-than-average response rate means that even a small NPS survey audience can produce meaningful, statistically significant data that your business can use to improve retention and generate more revenue.

 Now, in terms of disadvantages, most NPS surveys do require follow-ups, so you can’t really rely just on one single question.
 Also, good NPS ratings can create a “tunnel vision” effect, where businesses think they’re on the right track, and that’s it.